The Division of EDISA Departments and Programs

-What the EDI + Student Affairs division can do for you
+What the EDISA division can do for you

-Below you will find links to the twelve programs that are part of the EDI + Student Affairs division.
+Below you will find links to the twelve departments and programs that are part of the Equity, Diversity and Inclusion and Student Affairs division.
 Each offers something unique in the broad spectrum of campus services and student support.
 See each site for complete details and contact information.

 The Affirmative Action Office supports equity and diversity through the Equal Opportunity and Affirmative Action plan, policies, and procedures.
 Our goal is to maintain a campus free of discrimination and harassment, and welcoming to all people.

 With its main goal of inspiring students “to believe that a post-secondary education is important, attainable and available,” Blugold Beginnings provides opportunity and support for first-generation and students from underrepresented groups.